 The school is not responsible for recovering non-school items.
 Items not related to school work should be kept at home.
-Some examples are sunflower seeds, gum, screwdrivers, toys, personal electronics (handheld gaming systems, mp3 players, pagers, etc.), laser pointers, trading cards, playing cards, and valuable personal items like jewelry or a large amount of money.
+Some examples are sunflower seeds, gum, screwdrivers, toys, laser pointers, trading cards, playing cards, and valuable personal items like jewelry or a large amount of money.
 The school is not responsible for recovering non-school items.